Dm1stry/RC_Final/README.md

 - MistrikovDV_final_PD.py - basik inverse dynamics

 Plots and videos are placed in log folder
+Report about final is in report folder in .md and in .pdf formats

 ## Dependencies
 - conda (i used conda forge)